holidaycheck/apprenticeship/_apprenticeship/why.md

   - title: Software Design
     icon: layers
     text: What is good design?
-How to organize this code and is the duplication you just noitced a problem?
+How to organize this code and is the duplication you just noticed a problem?
 We don't have the ultimate answers but we can teach you how to ask the right questions in order to make informed decisions.

   - title: Communication
     icon: bubbles